Tunnelblick/Tunnelblick/tunnelblick/xcodeproj-versions/README.txt

 That is, copy tunnelblick/xcodeproj-versions/XXX/Tunnelblick.xcodeproj to tunnelblick/

-Do that by Option-dragging in Finder, or the the "cp" command with the "-R" option.
+Do that by Option-dragging in Finder, or the "cp" command with the "-R" option.